Drone Racing League raises a $20M Series B ahead of its 2nd season

 As a refresher, Drone Racing League was founded in 2015 to capitalize on the trend of amateur drone racing – and is now by far the most established player in the space.
 Last season over 75 million fans tuned in to watch DRL races, either online or on TV via their broadcast agreement with networks like ESPN.

-While the new funding is certainly a benefit to the young startup, Nicholas Horbaczewski, founder and CEO of DRL emphasized that that the funding round materialized as a result of wanting to work strategically with some of the investors.
+While the new funding is certainly a benefit to the young startup, Nicholas Horbaczewski, founder and CEO of DRL emphasized that the funding round materialized as a result of wanting to work strategically with some of the investors.

 For example, Liberty Media is deeply entrenched in the world of sports entertainment and broadcasting – they have a stake in Live Nation, Sirius XM, and the Atlanta Braves.
 The group also just purchased Formula 1, the popular international car racing league.
 While DRL didn’t have anything specific to announce today, DRL and Formula 1 have such similar business models it’s not difficult to see a future where the two work together strategically on at least some level.